AI Automation6 min read

 When business owners tell us they're "too busy," they usually mean something more specific: they're spending enormous amounts of time on work that is necessary but not particularly skilled.
 Responding to routine inquiries.
 Sending the same onboarding documents to each new client.
 Chasing invoices.
 Scheduling meetings.
 Assembling the same weekly report from the same four spreadsheets.

 This is not just an inconvenience.
 It's a compounding tax on your business.
-Every hour spent on administrative repetition is an hour not spent on client work, business development, product improvement, or the kind of strategic thinking that actually moves the needle.
-For a solo operator or a team of five, that cost is existential.
+Every hour spent on administrative repetition is an hour not spent on client work, business development, or the kind of strategic thinking that actually moves the needle.
+The good news: AI automation has made it possible for small businesses to eliminate these bottlenecks quickly and affordably.
+The key is knowing which to tackle first.

 1. Lead Follow-Up